The Sophomore Experiences Survey 2022-23

 Register online through our TQ Surveys Page to administer the Sophomore Experiences Survey on your campus.
-The cost to participate is $250 to receive a report comparing your sophomores' responses to each item and scale to the national norms.
-Your institution will receive a link to the survey that you will administer to your students.
-We suggest a mid-February to early April administration, and reports will be delivered by early June.
+We suggest a mid-February to early April administration, which allows for reports to be delivered in early June.

 Schreiner, L. A. (2018).
 Thriving in the second year of college: Pathways to success.
 New Directions for Higher Education, (183), 9. https://doi.org/10.1002/he.20289